Superexpert/superexpert-ai-docs/99designs/index.markdown

 ## Responsiveness

-Both the Superexpert.AI platform and the Superexpert webiste need to work on both desktop and mobile.
+Both the Superexpert.AI platform and the Superexpert website need to work on both desktop and mobile.

 ## Terminology